-- 65. (1) Where a person represents himself or herself to be a particular voter and applies for a ballot paper after another person has voted in the name of that person the second person shall only be entitled to receive a ballot paper and to vote after taking the oath of identity, in the prescribed form and otherwise establishing his or her identity to the satisfaction of the presiding officer. - (2) In any case referred to in subsection (1), the presiding officer shall enter in the copy of the voters register or the voter roll, opposite the name of the voter- - (a) a note of the voter having voted on a second ballot paper issued under the same name; - (b) the fact of the oath of identity having been taken; and - (c) any objections made on behalf of any of the candidates.
+- 65. (1) Where a person represents himself or herself to be a particular voter and applies for a ballot paper after another person has voted in the name or number of that person the second person shall only be entitled to receive a ballot paper and to vote after taking the oath of identity, in the prescribed form and otherwise establishing his or her identity to the satisfaction of the presiding officer. - (2) In any case referred to in subsection (1), the presiding officer shall enter in the copy of the voters' register or the voters roll, opposite the name of the voter- - (a) a note of the voter having voted on a second ballot paper issued under the same name; - (b) the fact of the oath of identity having been taken; and

-66. (1) Where a voter is by reason of blindness, illiteracy, old age or any other disability unable to fix the authorised mark of choice on the ballot paper, that voter may report at the polling station accompanied by a person of his or her choice to assist the voter to fix the authorised mark of choice on the ballot paper on the voter's behalf or the voter may request another person present at the spolling station to assist such voter in that behalf.
+- (c) any objections made on behalf of any of the candidates. - 66.
+(1) Where a voter is by reason of blindness, illiteracy, old age or any other disability unable to fix the authorised mark of choice on the ballot paper, that voter may report at the polling station accompanied by a person of his or her choice to assist the voter to fix the authorised mark of choice on the ballot paper if necessary, on the voter's behalf or the voter may subject to subsection (3) of this section, request another person present at the polling station to assist such voter in that behalf.